Day 1 Berlin We recommend arriving a day or two early to fully explore this world-renowned city.

 Day 10 Český Krumlov/Vienna (1B) There's plenty of time here to visit world-famous museums, the opera house or indulge in typical Austrian desserts like strudel or Sacher Torte.

 Private Vehicle (4.00 hour(s))

 Day 11 Vienna (1B) Wander the elegant streets a little more, take in some of Europe's most distinguished art galleries or just settle yourself on a café terrace, order up a slice of mouthwatering Viennese cake and watch the world go by over coffee.

 Day 12 Vienna/Budapest (1B) With the Danube River dividing old town, Buda, from the newer area, Pest, there is plenty to see and do.

 Day 13 Budapest (1B) Spend a free day exploring this charming and historic city.
 Opt to take a boat trip down the Danube, or travel further afield to the Etyek wine country.

-Day 14 Budapest (1B) We recommend booking post-accommodation to experience all this city has to offer.
+Day 14 Budapest (1B) We recommend staying an extra night or two to experience all this city has to offer.